4 Ways Pumpkin Seeds Cleanse Your Body

 Eat Sprouted Pumpkin Seeds

 Sprouting pumpkin seeds helps to release some of the “anti-nutrients” they contain.
 As a result, the vitamins and minerals in pumpkin seeds become more readily digested and absorbed.
-To remove some of these anti-nutrients, seal a glass container with pumpkin seeds covered in water for 24 hours.
+To remove some of these anti-nutrients, seal a glass container with the seeds covered in water for 24 hours.
 Rinse the seeds and allow drying before use in cooking.

 You can also purchase some Go Raw sprouted pumpkin seeds here that are incredibly tasty and enjoyable!